The Best Cafes in Florence for Study Abroad Students: Places to Study in Florence

 Location: Via de’ Ginori 8R

 La Ménagère is one of Florence’s most beautiful cafes; part flower shop, part restaurant, part cafe.
-It’s the kind of place that feels like stepping into a pinterest board.
-You’ll find creative drinks, fancy pastries, and an aesthetic interior perfect for brunch or a slow afternoon espresso.
+With elaborate decor and a french vibe it’s like stepping into a Pinterest board.
+You’ll find creative drinks, fancy pastries, and an aesthetic interior perfect for brunch or an afternoon espresso.

-Study/Work Friendly: They allow laptops during the day.
+Study/Work Friendly: They allow laptops during the day and have lot’s of quiet seating.
 At night it transitions into more of a cocktail bar, so it’s not ideal for getting work done.

 *5. La Loggia degli Albizi